VGE - Vertical Grading Editor

 - Right clicking will open the Cross Section Viewer and lock onto the nearest station to the mouse position at the time of right clicking.
 This cross section viewer window will automatically update the station following a right click by the user in the graphical display area.

-- Left clicking on a PI in the drawing will display a dynamic ribbon panel to enable direct PI editing
+- Left clicking on a PVI in the drawing will display a dynamic ribbon panel to enable direct PVI editing

 Details are provided below for this contextual ribbon state- Information Display Area (Bottom)